jezberg/loandra/README.md

 # Loandra Incomplete MaxSAT solver
 ## Version 1.0 July 2019

 Loandra is an extension of the OpenWBO MaxSAT solver to core-boosted linear search.
-Loandra was one of the best performing solvers in the incomlete category of the 2019 MaxSAT Evaluation.
+Loandra was one of the best performing solvers in the incomlete category of the 2019 MaxSAT Evaluation and the 2021 MaxSAT Evaluation-

 This project includes the 2.1 version of Open-WBO as well as the algorithm CBLIN that implements core-boosted linear search as describedi in [1].
+THis branch also includes the MaxPRE [2] preprocessor.

 ## Command line arguments
 Loandra accepts all of the same arguments as Open wbo + the following: